 One of the most likely causes of a web page not loading is a wrongly configured or poorly maintained DNS (Domain Name Server) system by your ISP (Internet Service Provider).
 Most Internet users have the DNS system assigned to them by their ISP.
 Sometimes this is done automatically; sometimes an ISP will give you the DNS server’s Internet address to manually enter into your Mac’s network settings.
 In either case, the problem is usually at the ISP’s end of the connection.

 DNS is a system that allows us to use easily remembered names for web sites (as well as other Internet services), instead of the harder-to-remember numeric IP addresses assigned to web sites.
-For example, it is a lot easier to remember www.about.com than 22.214.171.124, which is About.com’s actual IP address.
+For example, it is a lot easier to remember www.about.com than 22.214.171.124, which is one of About.com’s actual IP address.
 If the DNS system is having problems translating www.about.com to the correct IP address, then the web site won’t load.
 You may see an error message, or only part of the web site may display.

 That doesn’t mean there is nothing you can do.
 You can confirm whether your ISP’s DNS system is working correctly.
 If it isn’t (or even if it is), if you wish, you can change your DNS settings to use a more robust server than the one your ISP recommends.